-- New evidence comes to light which could have affected the outcome of the performance management meeting - Failure to follow procedures
+If s/he considers that the support offered is inadequate or inappropriate New evidence comes to light which could have affected the outcome of the performance management meeting

+Failure to follow procedures.

 For Stages 1 and 2, the appeal should be made in writing (wherever possible) within 14 calendar days, to the Head of Service who will make the necessary arrangements to hear the appeal.
 The letter should outline the detailed reasons for appeal.
 The Head of Service may nominate a suitable representative to hear the appeal.